huiyadanli/live2d-helper.js/README.md

     * `callback` - callback

 ```
-the model in bottom of stack release,
+release the model in bottom of stack,
 and the new model will push in top of stack.

 ! this function is recommended when you have only ctreated one model.